-In the summer of 2015 Lance LaLone, an Electrical Contractor, and Shawn Mantel, a Sales Engineer, began conversations about each other’s respective backgrounds.
-They quickly realized that they could join forces and offer the market something unique.
-They decided they could exploit a void in the market with their skills and abilities.
+In the summer of 2015 Shawn Mantel, a Sales Engineer, and Lance LaLone, an Electrical Contractor, began conversations about each other’s respective backgrounds.
+They quickly realized they could join forces and offer the market something unique and they decided they could exploit a void in the market with their skills and abilities.
 Prior to creating PowerSafe Automation, Lance LaLone owned his own electrical & mechanical contracting business for over 15 years and was part of a family business prior to that in northeast Indiana.
 Shawn Mantel was part of two startup companies in the t-slotted extrusion and safety guarding market over the last 25 years being an integral part in growing them into two of the most well-known companies in their respective market.

 Take a journey with us through this video of our first 3 years in business with PowerSafe Automation.